xlyric/Domoticz-control-with-esp8266-for-Robotdyn-AC-Light-dimmer-Module/README.md

 ---

+Special use: can be used with my pv router https://github.com/xlyric/Pv-router or with my 2 pzem program https://github.com/xlyric/multi-Pzem-esp8266-domoticz

 changelog
--- 20190415 : add comment and translate into english
--- 210904xx : creation and fonctionnal tests, bug corrections, limit verbosity and command sent
+-- 20190908 : change 1st connection wifi process, create a network "dimmer" with password "dimmer" -- 20190415 : add comment and translate into english -- 210904xx : creation and fonctionnal tests, bug corrections, limit verbosity and command sent